7 Ground Rules for Contractor Contracts

 Verify Project Schedule

 Review the schedule and make sure that it is achievable.
-See whether or not the agreement has any penalty associated with timeliness.
+See whether or not the agreement has any penalties associated with timeliness.

 Define the Dispute Resolution Procedure